boolean-uk/scrabble-challenge/pseudocode.md

 5: Declare score variable that holds 0 for now

-6: Use forEach on array- for each letter, we access the points object and add to the score
+6: Use forEach on array- for each letter, we access the points object and add to the score.
+Add 0 if char not in points object

 7: return the score

-8: Extension functions could come before the final return statement (more later)
+8: Extension functions can go before the final return statement (more later)